 Freedom and flexibility: While learning management systems and online training can be implemented in-office, the current remote working landscape showcases one of the benefits of this type of learning.
 When trainer and trainee don’t need to physically be in the same place at the same time, there is an enormous amount of flexibility over how, when and where people undertake training.
 Online training and learning management systems offer accessibility and ease of access, especially if sessions are pre-recorded and can be accessed at any time.

 Learn at your own pace: As businesses return to the office, learning management systems will continue to be effective.
 This is because they can provide a tailor-made learning platform that users can access in their own time, to learn at their own pace.
 In-person training is often delivered in groups and assumes all participants have the same level of knowledge.
-With a learning management system, organisations can customise learning paths, courses and training programmes for each individual, allowing employees to learn what they need, when they need.
+With a learning management system, organisations can customise learning paths, courses and training programs for each individual, allowing employees to learn what they need, when they need.

 Interactive and engaging: Gamification in workforce training isn’t a new trend, and it’s increasingly being used in online training modules and learning management systems.
 Quizzes, games, leaderboards and live progress updates engage users and ensure they’re interacting with the learning material in the desired way.
 While in-person training can rely heavily on demonstrating and explaining, learning management systems incorporate more hands-on doing and learning.

 Cost effective: In-person training relies on the availability of key people, venues, time and training materials.
 This can be extremely costly for businesses, especially when you factor in employee turnover and maintaining knowledge.
-A customisable learning management system that can be rolled out company-wide can save considerable costs in the long run, and provides data-driven insights to further optimise courses and learning pathways. eLearning typically has faster delivery cycles than conventional learning and requires little ongoing upkeep, making it a sensible investment for any organisational learning and development programme.
+A customisable learning management system that can be rolled out company-wide can save considerable costs in the long run, and provides data-driven insights to further optimise courses and learning pathways.
+Elearning typically has faster delivery cycles than conventional learning and requires little ongoing upkeep, making it a sensible investment for any organisational learning and development program.